multani/gcp-changelog/content/generative-ai-on-vertex-ai/index.md

 * [Generate videos with Veo on Vertex AI from text prompts](https://cloud.google.com/vertex-ai/generative-ai/docs/video/generate-videos-from-text)
 * [Generate videos with Veo on Vertex AI from an image](https://cloud.google.com/vertex-ai/generative-ai/docs/video/generate-videos-from-an-image)
 * [Veo on Vertex AI video generation API](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/veo-video-generation)

 ---
+## 2025-09-03

+### Changed

+**Vertex AI RAG Engine: Managed Database (Spanner)**

+Customers will be charged for the use of a Google-managed Spanner instance that's provisioned in a Google tenant project, using standard Spanner SKUs.

+For more information, see [Vertex AI RAG Engine billing](https://cloud.google.com/vertex-ai/generative-ai/docs/rag-engine/rag-engine-billing).

+---
 ## 2025-08-26